beemarsh/cpp_dsa/Bit Manipulation/challenges/power_of_2/README.md

 graph LR
     A[0] --- B[0] --- C[0] --- D[0] -- Right Most Set Bit --> E[1] --- F[0] --- G[0] --- H[0]
 ```

+Now, we unset the right most set bit and set all the other bits.